Schools are finally back, bringing to our life some structure and a sense of routine!

 Therefore I am dedicating this feed and a few future ones to share easy-to-follow recipes that should minimize your time in the kitchen.

-This recipe Tabakh Roho, is a lamb and vegetable stew originates in Damascus, Syria.
-Its Arabic name means in English self-cooked.
-A name that alludes to its simplicity and the minimum prep time it calls for!
+This recipe, Tabakh Roho, is a lamb and vegetable stew that originates in Damascus, Syria.
+Its Arabic name means “self-cooked” in English, a name that alludes to its simplicity and the minimum prep time it calls for!